Community Dental Support

 • Community Care Service Voucher Scheme for the Elderly (CCSV) administered by SWD with Co-payment Category II; or

-• “Integrated Home Care Services (Frail Case)”, “Enhanced Home and Community Care Services” and “Home Support Services” subvented by SWD while paying Level 1 or 2 fee charge / with Co-payment Category I or II ; and
+• “Integrated Home Care Services (Frail Case)”, “Enhanced Home and Community Care Services” and “Home Support Services” subvented by SWD while paying Level 1 or 2 / with Co-payment Category I or II ; or

-• Medical Fee Waiver put in place by the Hospital Authority
+• Medical Fee Waiver put in place by the Hospital Authority; or

-• has joined the Electronic Health Record Sharing System (eHealth).
+• has joined the Electronic Health System (eHealth).

 Enrolment in CDSP